 Once this has been done, clean it with a damp rag and then apply a new, fine top coat.
-A professional painter will be able fix paint runs quickly.
+A professional painter will be able to fix paint runs quickly.

 You’ll see stains come up in your paint work if there is an impurity beneath the surface.
-For example, if there’s an area that has been rubbed with wire wool you’ll get rust stains, or there could be stains from mold or damp that are showing up in the paint.
+For example, if there’s an area that has been rubbed with wire wool you’ll get rust stains, or there could be stains from mold or dampness that are showing up in the paint.

-To prevent this happening in the first place, you’ll need to use a high quality primer, to seal the surface and stop anything from rising through into your paintwork.
-When you hire professionals, they’ll know which primer to use, and will ensure that you won’t get stains in your paintwork.
+To prevent this from happening in the first place, you’ll need to use a high quality primer, to seal the surface and stop anything from rising through into your paintwork.
+When you hire professionals, they’ll know which primer to use, and will ensure that you won’t get stains on your paintwork.

 7. Gritty Paint Surface

 These paint problems happen when dirt has got into the paint or your paintbrush, resulting in an uneven surface.
 This more commonly happens when you paint a surface yourself, but you can prevent it.